UCL/sign-changing-repro/README.md

 > * (1): University College London
 > * (2): CERMICS and INRIA Paris

+# How to run / install
+We describe two options to setup the software for running the experiments.

+* downloading a `docker image` from `Zenodo` or `Docker Hub` which contains all dependencies and tools to run the application,
+* or installing everything manually on your own local machine.

+We recommend the first option as it is simple and will produce exactly the results given in the paper (as the complete compute environment has been fixed).
+The second option provides higher flexibility but may be more complicated.
+It is mainly geared towards users who want to further develop the code.
+Please contact <j.preuss@ucl.ac.uk> if problems occur.

 The instructions for running the image are geared towards users who have access to a Unix like environment with a `bash` shell.
 Windows users may use Linux subsystems or tools like [Git BASH](https://gitforwindows.org/) or [MobaXterm](https://mobaxterm.mobatek.net/) to